Skip to content

 src: slideplayer

-Note: TPM 2.0 is designed to be fully functional in UEFI mode.
-Systems must be in UEFI mode with TPM enabled and secure boot configured and enabled in order to attain the security status.
-Some of the key advantages of using TPM technology are that you can:
+Note: TPM 2.0 functions fully in UEFI mode.
+Enable TPM and configure secure boot in UEFI mode to achieve security status.
+Nonetheless, Some of the key advantages of using TPM technology are that you can:

 • Generate, store, and limit the use of cryptographic keys.